x74353/KeyJerk-Reactions/README.md

 set reactionGroup to 1
 ```

-So, if you wanted a script to execute the Hearts reactions without any prompting, you would create a new script with the following parts extracted from the full script:
+So, if you wanted a script to execute the Hearts reactions without any prompting, you would create a new script with the following parts extracted from the full script (code comments removed in this example):

 ```
 set reaction to 1